Axion Star Explosions: A New Source for Axion Indirect Detection: Cosmological Photon Plasma Mass

 There are always some charged particles in the early Universe and this changes the global propagation properties of photons in cosmology.
 In particular, the photon gets a mass-squared that is proportional to the number of free electrons in the plasma~\cite{Raffelt:1987im}:

 where $\alpha_{\rm EM}$ is the electromagnetic fine structure constant, $n_e$ is the (free) electron number density and $m_e$ is the electron mass.
 Photons with energy $E_\gamma < \omega_p(z)$ cannot propagate.
 This in turn has important implications for the axion decay into photons because by pure kinematics the stars cannot explode into photons unless $m_a > 2 \omega_p(z)$.
-In Figure~\ref{fig:plasmamass} we show the plasma frequency as a function of redshift for the Planck best fit $\Lambda$CDM cosmology (as well as for considering a fully reionized Universe).
-We see that axions with masses $m_a < 2\times 10^{-14}\,{\rm eV}$ cannot decay and thus our constraints are restricted to sufficiently massive axion-like particles\footnote{We note that there are under dense regions in the Universe where the plasma frequency could be smaller and lead to further constraints at $m_a < 2\times 10^{-14}\,{\rm eV}$, see~\cite{Caputo:2020bdy,Witte:2020rvb,Caputo:2020rnx,Garcia:2020qrp} for considerations of this type in the context of dark photon dark matter.}.
+In Figure~\ref{fig:plasmamass} we show twice the plasma frequency as a function of redshift for the Planck best fit $\Lambda$CDM cosmology (as well as for considering a fully ionized universe).
+We see that axions with masses $m_a < 2\times 10^{-14}\,{\rm eV}$ cannot decay and thus our constraints are restricted to sufficiently massive axion-like particles.

 The main cosmological implication of the plasma mass is that all the axion stars will not be able to explode until $\omega_p(z) \leq m_a/2 $.
 For the range of redshifts $z_{\rm reio}\lesssim z\lesssim 800$ the relation between the redshift of decay and the axion mass is approximately given by: